nescobedo/particle.js/README.md

 Learn some cool effects by using Vincent Garreau's Particle.js library.

+Visit his site to create the particle effects you want and easily add them to your site.
+So many options - custom images, speed, effects, I can't get enough of this library.

 These are particle effects that I use on my portfolio website.
 At the top of the homepage I use the pixel effect.
 I use the butterfly effect on the slide out navigation sidebars.
 On the site I alter the sidebar background colors per section for a smoother interaction.
 I love particle effects but also know that too much movement is distracting.
 Find a way to use particles for your clients - an easy one is background snow for holiday events.

 My dba/website name is Future Butterfles after a line from an Elliott Smith song.
 I use that title as metaphor for what I hope to do with your existing website - make it into something beautiful.